William-Ogilvie/NYC-taxi-data-analysis/README.md

 ### Testing

-There are unittests for our custom package jfk_taxis.
+There are unittests for the custom package jfk_taxis.
 They are written for pytest if you would like to run them simply run the following commands:

 ```bash
 cd tests